CM 1.1 - Define and describe the concept of public health.

 CM 3.2 - Describe concepts of safe and wholesome water, sanitary sources of water, water purification processes, water quality standards, concepts of water conservation and rainwater harvesting.

-a) Define safe and wholesome water.
+b) Define safe and wholesome water.
 Describe methods of water purification on small scale.

-CM 3.3 - Describe the aetiology and basis of waterborne diseases/ jaundice/hepatitis/ diarrheal diseases.
+CM 3.3 - Describe the aetiology and basis of waterborne diseases/ jaundice/hepatitis/ diarrheal diseases

 a) Enumerate waterborne diseases.
 Describe the epidemiology, management, prevention and control of diarrhoeal diseases.